rpalmer93/cookie-stand/newjournal.md

 Journal Entry:

 So far in code 201 I have learned quite a few topics that will be the foundation of my coding knowledge.
 I have already begun to implement these topics in assignments for code 201.
 Implementing these learned topics helps reinforce them for future reference.
 A few topics that still confuse me are as follows: properly implementing a function on a page, calling a function inside another function, and using arrays with functions.

+Journal Entry 2:

+Today we added constructor functions into our webpages as well as a table to show the daily sales estimates by hour per location.
+We also learned about object oriented programming.